 3. A SCG bearer is set up between the UE and the SN.

-4. The gNB under test is triggered to execute the SN Modification procedure to provide additional available DRB IDs to be used for SN terminated bearers (e.g. by the UE making multiple IMS calls, or by the SMF requesting PDU session modification and deactivation via the AMF), until the DRB IDs are reused.
+4. The tester triggers the gNB under test to execute the SN Modification procedure to provide additional available DRB IDs to be used for SN terminated bearers (e.g. by triggering the UE to make multiple IMS calls, or by triggering the SMF to request PDU session modification and deactivation via the AMF), until the DRB IDs are reused.

 Expected Results: